mohios

 Want skills built from your expertise?

-I sit with you, extract how you actually work, and package it as .md files that make AI sound like you — not the internet's average.
+I sit with you, extract how you actually work, and package it as skills that make AI sound like you.